source-foundry/Slice-docs/content/docs/install.md

 ### Install from PyPI

-This approach does not take advantage of the tested dependency versions but is available for users who want ~~to live on the wild side~~ easy access.
+You can install Slice with the `pip` package manager using the [Python Package Index distribution](https://pypi.org/project/slicegui/).
+This approach does not take advantage of the tested dependency versions and is not recommended but is available for users who want ~~to live on the wild side~~ easy access.

 Install with Py3.6+ `pip` using: